-- 1. Various payment vouchers and supporting documents were not provided for audit.
-The Council indicated that the records were destroyed during Tropical cyclone Winston in 2016.
-The missing records have provided limitation to the scope of my audit, thus, prevented me from forming an opinion on the financial report taken as a whole. - 2.
-The Council recorded cash and cash equivalents of \$153,140 in the statement of financial position as at 31 December 2015.
-The Council was unable to provide me monthly bank reconciliation statements to substantiate the above balance.
-As a result I was unable to determine whether any adjustment might have been necessary in respect of the Council's cash and cash equivalents balance at year end and any corresponding adjustments to the elements making up the statement of comprehensive income and statement of financial position. - 3.
-The Council recorded trade and other receivables balance of \$95,859 in the statement of financial position as at 31 December 2015.
-Included in the amount are long outstanding debts of \$81,090 or 85% of the total trade and other receivables balance.
-The Council did not provide provision for doubtful debts, therefore, I am unable to ascertain whether trade and other receivables of \$95,859 has been fairly stated in the financial statements. - 4.
-The Council recorded trade and other payables balance of \$62,197 in the statement of financial position as at 31 December 2015.
-Included in the amount are other creditors of \$5,392, sundry deposits of \$1,233 and VAT payable of \$47,772.
+- The Council was unable to provide various records and supporting documents to support trade and other receivables balance, trade and other payables balance and various income account.
+The subsidiary records not prepared and provided by the Council, and missing records have provided limitation to the scope of my audit, thus, prevent me from forming an opinion on the financial report taken as a whole. - 2.
+The Council recorded trade and other receivables balance of \$326,274 in the statement of financial position as at 31 December 2017.
+Included in the balance were VAT receivable of \$167,688.
+The Council was unable to provide me with documentations to support the above balance.
+As a result I was unable to determine whether any adjustment might have been necessary in respect of the Council's VAT receivable balance at year end and any corresponding adjustments to the elements making up the statement of comprehensive income and statement of financial position.

+In addition, included in the trade and other receivables balance are long outstanding debts of \$89,982or 60% of the total trade and other receivables balance.
+The Council did not provide provision for doubtful debts, therefore, I am unable to ascertain whether trade and other receivables of \$326,274 has been fairly stated in the financial statements.

+3. The Council recorded trade and other payables balance of \$166,220 in the statement of financial position as at 31 December 2017.
+Included in the amount are other creditors of \$5,392, and sundry deposits of \$12,081.
 The Council was unable to provide any documentation to support the above balances.
 As a result, I was unable to verify the completeness and accuracy of the balances and also unable to determine whether any adjustments might have been necessary in respect of trade and other payables balance at the end of the financial year and any corresponding adjustments to the elements making up the statement of comprehensive income and statement of financial position.